RachelMcNeely/ct_images/README.md

 # ct_images
-A class to wrap the TCIA API and pull collections of CT images locally.
+A Jupyter notebook with interactive widgets to easily download collections of CT Images from the TCIA image repository.